Role & Responsibilities

 Supporting women with personalized health tracking

 Women needed a simple way to track cycles, understand symptoms, receive timely reminders, and access reliable health support.
-The goal was to make health tracking more useful by connecting personal inputs with helpful recommendations, doctor access, articles, and medicines.
-This made the experience more actionable than a basic period tracker.
+Health tracking became more useful when connected to clear next steps.

 The challenge